 Taste: Toffee, Butterscotch, Vanilla, Honey, Biscuit, some Apple (though less prominent than in the rest of the range)… Lots of Spice which grows in intensity the longer the dram rests on the palate.

-One of the stars of the Mackmyra range.
-Like the best curry dishes, the wide array of spices bring outstanding flavour along with their warmth, rather than offering heat for heat’s sake.
-Reassuringly bottled at higher strength and un-chill-filtered, this is Mackmyra really showing what it can do.
+Thoughts: This stuff is just wonderful and it’s very sensibly priced.
+It’s one of the stars of the Mackmyra range with some beautiful spicy notes from the Swedish oak.
+Like the best curry dishes, however, the wide array of spices bring outstanding flavour along with their warmth – rather than offering heat for heat’s sake.
+It’s also reassuringly bottled at higher strength and un-chill-filtered.
+Svensk Ek is Mackmyra really showing what it’s all about.

 Distilled at the original Bruk distillery, Appelblom is a single malt whisky matured in American Bourbon barrels before being finished in casks which previously held Calvados from Christian Drouin.
 Bottled at 46.1%, it retails at £45 – £50 in the UK.